gkong/go-qweb/README.md

-Whereas `qsess` manages data that persists during an entire session, which can include many HTTP requests over a long time, `qctx` manages data that only persists for the life of a single request.
+Whereas `qsess` manages data that persists during an entire session, which can include many HTTP requests over a long time, `qctx` manages data that only persists for the life of a single HTTP request.
 This allows independently-coded software modules, such as stackable middleware modules, to share data.